MaharaProject/mahara/README.md

 Mahara should be accessible in any modern web browser with Javascript support.
-However, it is only actively tested in the most recent versions of Firefox, Chrome, Safari, and Opera; and the last three versions of Internet Explorer.
+However, it is only actively tested in the most recent versions of Firefox, Chrome, Safari, and Opera; and the Microsoft-supported versions of Internet Explorer (IE).
 For Mahara 15.10, these versions are:
  * Firefox - 41.0
  * Chrome - 45.0
  * Safari - 8.0
  * Opera - 32.0
- * IE - 10, 11 and Edge
+ * IE - 11 and Edge

+Mahara will still work with Internet Explorer 10, but we recommend to use a supported version of Internet Explorer or a different browser to have all functionality available as well as all necessary security updates for the browser.

 # TRANSLATIONS